nevmenandr/lines_merge_OCR/README.md

 The program in this repository takes the text extracted from the pdf and stitches the lines together when it sees an intra-word hyphenation.

-In addition, since this program is designed to work on a project to digitize a Russian novel, the program removes improbable characters for 19th century Russian text.
+In addition, since this program is designed to work on a project of digitization of Russian novel, the program removes improbable characters for 19th century Russian text.

 ## How to?